metasophiea/Curve/README.md

 Neither of these things are anyway near finished yet, but have developed far enough that I feel confident in putting them online.
 They're also both intertwined pretty strongly; since Workspace is being developed to make Curve, as Curve is being created.

 I write elsewhere, so updates will probably come in sudden bundles.
+Check the [log](docs/notes/log) to see what's been happening

 ## Structure
 Workspace can be found essentially everywhere.
 Curve is currently only in the 'testSituations' folder, with some Curve-related objects in the 'objects' folder.
 The 'testSituations' folder is like a workshop for code that eventually makes it way out into the framework.